 What are the risk factors for gallbladder cancer?

 But risk factors don’t tell us everything.
 Having a risk factor, or even several risk factors, does not necessarily mean that a person will get the disease.
 And many people who get the disease may not have any known risk factors.

 Scientists have found several risk factors that make a person more likely to develop gallbladder cancer.
 Many of these are related in some way to chronic inflammation in the gallbladder.

 Gallstones are the most common risk factor for gallbladder cancer.
-Gallstones are hard, rock-like formations of cholesterol and other substances that form in the gallbladder and can cause chronic inflammation.
+Gallstones are hard, rock-like collections of cholesterol and other substances that form in the gallbladder and can cause chronic inflammation.
 At least 3 out of 4 people with gallbladder cancer have gallstones when they are diagnosed.
 Gallstones are a very common condition, but gallbladder cancer is quite rare, especially in the United States.
 Most people with gallstones never develop gallbladder cancer.

 Porcelain gallbladder is a condition in which the wall of the gallbladder becomes covered with calcium deposits.
 It sometimes occurs after long-term inflammation of the gallbladder (cholecystitis) which can be caused by gallstones.
 People with this condition may have a higher risk of developing gallbladder cancer (possibly because both conditions can be related to inflammation).
-Still, not all studies have found such a link.

 In the United States, gallbladder cancer occurs more than twice as often in women.
 Gallstones and gallbladder inflammation are the 2 important risk factors for gallbladder cancer and are also much more common in women than men.

 Patients with gallbladder cancer are more often overweight or obese than people without this disease.
-Obesity is also a risk factor for gallstones, which may help explain this link.
+Obesity is also a risk factor for gallstones, which might help explain this link.

-Gallbladder cancer can occur in younger people, but it’s seen mainly in older people.
-The average age of people when they are diagnosed is 73.
-Almost 3 out of 4 people with gallbladder cancer are older than age 65 when it is found.
+Gallbladder cancer is seen mainly in older people, but younger people can develop it also.
+The average age of people when they are diagnosed is 72.
+More than 2 out of 3 people with gallbladder cancer are 65 or older when it is found.